How to Pass ATS: A Complete Guide for UK Job Seekers (2026)

 There are two broad categories of failure: formatting problems and content problems.
 Let us look at each.

 Formatting issues are the most frustrating because they are entirely avoidable.
 Headers and footers are often ignored by parsers.
 Tables and multi-column layouts confuse the reading order.
 Images, charts, and icons are invisible to the software.
 Creative file types such as Canva exports or InDesign PDFs can be completely unreadable.
+None of this triggers a rejection — it just means the recruiter searching the database sees garbled data, or nothing at all, where your experience should be.

 Formatting Rules That Keep Your CV ATS-Friendly